-Our tax treatment will depend on our status as a partnership for U.S. federal income tax purposes, as well as our not being subject to additional entity-level taxation by individual states.
-If the Internal Revenue Service (IRS) treats us as a corporation for tax purposes or we become subject to additional entity-level taxation, this would reduce the amount of cash available for payment of principal and interest on the notes.
+Our tax treatment depends on our status as a partnership for U.S. federal income tax purposes, as well as our not being subject to a material amount of entity-level taxation by individual states.
+If the Internal Revenue Service treats us as a corporation for U.S. federal income tax purposes or we become subject to material additional amounts of entity-level taxation for state tax purposes, it would substantially reduce the amount of cash available for payments on the notes and our other debt obligations.